 However, even if you resolve any issues regarding data quality, you may still have problems with data processing or analysis.
 Errors caused by human factors can occur at any stage of this process; during data collection, its consolidation, analysis, or your repricing process, for example.

-With Competera's pricing software, category managers get a comprehensive market vision and a precise understanding of the real assortment intersection with other retailers which helps to identify your direct competitors.
+With Competera Pricing Platform, category managers get a comprehensive market vision and a precise understanding of the real assortment intersection with other retailers which helps to identify your direct competitors.
 If you define your key competitors correctly, you’ll be able to choose the best products for promotion, set competitive-yet-profitable prices, forecast demand and inventory, increase total sales by driving associated products, and much more.

-Сomprehensive, fresh, and accurate pricing data is fundamental as it enables retailers to grow strategically by further implementation of automated pricing rules and price optimizationpricing-journey-competera
+Сomprehensive, fresh, and accurate pricing data is fundamental as it enables retailers to grow strategically by further implementation of automated pricing rules and price optimization.

 Using traditional and market-driven pricing can hardly help retailers to keep up with the rapidly changing retail environment and growing competition.
 At Competera, we believe that the future belongs to proactive rule-based pricing and price optimization.
 The retail leaders are already shifting to portfolio-level pricing with goal-driven scenarios based on ML/AI models.

 No time for waste.
-Discover demand-based elasticity pricing to optimize your pricing strategy, align an assortment with the current customer needs, and make smarter business decisions!
+Go beyond the knowledge of how to find consumer price index and discover demand-based elasticity pricing to optimize your pricing strategy, align an assortment with the current customer needs, and make smarter business decisions!

-3. Benchmarking and Goal Setting: The PI acts as a benchmark for your pricing strategy, enabling you to set realistic goals.
+- Benchmarking and Goal Setting: If you know how to find the CPI, it can work as a benchmark for your pricing strategy, enabling you to set realistic goals.
 Whether you aim to be the price leader or maintain a competitive position, the CPI guides you toward achieving the desired market positioning.

 FAQ